-This example illustrates how an adaptive linear layer can learn to predict the next value in a signal, given the current and last four values.
+This example shows how an adaptive linear layer can learn to predict the next value in a signal, given the current and last four values.

 Here two time segments are defined from 0 to 6 seconds in steps of 1/40 of a second.